Embiid leads Sixers past Lebron-led Lakers, 143-120

 TIP-INS

-76ers: Eagles quarterback Carson Wentz, film director M. Night Shyamalan, New England Patriots owner Bob Kraft and Los Angeles Angels outfielder Mike Trout were in attendance. .
-One minute into the second half, Simmons attempted his first 3-pointer of the season.
-It rimmed out as much of the crowd gasped.
+76ers: Eagles quarterback Carson Wentz, film director M. Night Shyamalan, New England Patriots owner Bob Kraft and Los Angeles Angels outfielder Mike Trout were in attendance.
+So was new Philadelphia Union midfielder and Mexican national team star Marco Fabian, who swapped jerseys with fellow Philly newcomer Harris after the game. ...
+The Sixers scored at least 33 points in each quarter — the first time the team has done so since 1986. ...
+Philly finished with 33 assists and seven turnovers.

 SIMMONS BELIEVES IN MAGIC